-Deliverables: design, art direction, creative direction, messaging, content development, and consultation
+Deliverables: design, creative direction, content development, and consultation

 As part of their journey to Tier One status, the University of Texas at San Antonio (UTSA) launched a capital campaign.
 To support the campaign, the University's Development team wanted an online presence that could serve two purposes: first, to be utilized as a talking point during meetings with potential donors and second, to act as an information hub to keep the public informed of the campaign's progress.